tjamali/kaggle-birdclef-2023/README.md

 ## TL;DR

-This repository contains a reproducible pipeline for the **BirdCLEF 2023** Kaggle competition: Train a sound event detection model to identify bird species from long environmental audio recordings (BirdCLEF 2023).
+This repository contains a reproducible pipeline for the **BirdCLEF 2023** Kaggle competition: Train a sound event detection model to identify bird species from long environmental audio recordings.
 Audio is converted into mel-spectrograms, augmented/mixed (CutMix/MixUp, noise, contrast), and fed into attentive deep models; evaluation uses padded class-wise average precision (cmap) to handle imbalance.

 ### Dataset expectations / minimal setup